-- The need for convenience 5.7 (supermarket/superstore) retail floorspace derives from a recognition within the updated (2015) Cornwall Retail Study and consultation response to the Vision.
-This indicates that a significant proportion of the spend on convenience shopping leaks away to Liskeard, Saltash or Plymouth.
-Retaining this expenditure within the town will support linked spending on other services in the locality and also reduce journeys undertaken in the private car, making Torpoint a more self-contained and sustainable town.
-The leisure, tourism and community elements of Policy TOR/1 derive from the Vision and demographic and census evidence. - 5.8 The leakage of expenditure is highlighted in Table 4 of Appendix Q of that document.
-The Saltash and Torpoint area is defined as Survey Zone 19 and, in terms of main food shopping, 21.4% of the expenditure by residents in the survey zone is spent within Torpoint (18.3% at the existing Sainsburys store).
-In comparison, 28.3% of the expenditure on convenience retail by residents in the survey zone is spent in Saltash.
-There is significant leakage from the survey zone to the Tesco store at Callington (9.5%), the Morrisons store at Liskeard (9.6%) and 'other', which is primarily Plymouth (21.1%).
-Much of this leakage will be determined by shopper's preferences to particular stores and also to the fact that much food shopping may be done in tandem with commuting; as many within the survey zone will work in Plymouth, for example.
-However, the provision of further quantitative and qualitative improvements in retail floorspace provision should address some of the retail expenditure leakage. - Paragraph 6.9 of the 2010 Retail 5.9 Study sets out a number of sites across the county highlighted for future retail provision.
-Two of these are in Torpoint, one of which is the proposed location to the north of the Torpoint Community College (currently the Rugby Club).
+- 5.8 Paragraph 6.9 of the 2010 Retail Study sets out a number of sites across the county highlighted for future retail provision.
+Two of these are in Torpoint, one of which is the proposed location to the north of the Torpoint Community College.
 Appendix V of the Retail Study assesses all sites.
-The assessment of the location within the Northern fringe, i.e. the Rugby Club land owned by Cornwall Council is highlighted as having the potential for a detrimental impact on the Town Centre.
+The assessment of the location within the Northern fringe, i.e. the Defiance Feild, land owned by Cornwall Council is highlighted as having the potential for a detrimental impact on the Town Centre.
 This policy (TOR/1), therefore, requires the submission of a retail impact assessment with any application.
-The sustainability benefits of retaining expenditure within the town will have to be balanced against retail impact on the town centre, primarily Fore Street. - 5.10 With regard to affordable housing, Torpoint is identified within Cornwall Council's Value Zone 4, where the affordable requirement is 30% of all qualifying sites as set out in Policy 8 of the Local Plan.
+The sustainability benefits of retaining expenditure within the town will have to be balanced against retail impact on the town centre, primarily Fore Street. - 5.9 With regard to affordable housing, Torpoint is identified within Cornwall Council's Value Zone 4, where the affordable requirement is 30% of all qualifying sites as set out in Policy 8 of the Local Plan.
 Provision of affordable housing will be subject to viability as set out in Policy 10 of the Local Plan.
-This percentage requirement will be imposed on the Northern Fringe allocation SS1, but greater flexibility, relating to viability, will be given where the regeneration benefits outweigh the disbenefit of imposing a reduced affordable housing percentage.
-This will primarily be relevant for the regeneration site at the Lower End of Fore Street (see Policy SS2).
+This percentage requirement will be imposed on the Northern Fringe allocation TOR SS1, but greater flexibility, relating to viability, will be given where the regeneration benefits outweigh the disbenefit of imposing a reduced affordable housing percentage.
+This will primarily be relevant for the regeneration site at the Lower End of Fore Street (see Policy TOR SS2).

-5.11 Self/custom build dwellings is set out in Policy 6 of the Local Plan as being able to make a contribution towards meeting housing needs.
+5.10 Self/custom build dwellings is set out in Policy 6 of the Local Plan as being able to make a contribution towards meeting housing needs.
 Cornwall Council has a facility for those interested in a self-build property where they can register an interest (see Cornwall Local Plan evidence base).
 Self-build or custom build can provide a cost effective means of providing housing.
-This Neighbourhood Plan supports this as a matter of principle and expects some self/ custom build to be incorporated into the Northern Fringe (SS1) allocation.
+This Neighbourhood Plan supports this as a matter of principle and expects some self/ custom build to be incorporated into the Northern Fringe (TOR SS1) allocation.
 Self or custom build sites elsewhere in the Neighbourhood Plan area will be supported, particularly affordable self or custom build, subject to normal housing and design policies.